ClearTax/json-to-graphql-schema/README.md

 * Run the Convert JSON to GraohQL Schema command from the Command Palette (⇧⌘P) or shift+cmd+c on mac or ctrl+alt+c on other devices which will open converted GraphQl schema into new file.
 ## Built With

-* [json-to-simple-graphql-schema](https://walmartlabs.github.io/json-to-simple-graphql-schema/) - A small library used to convert JSON to GraphQl schema.
+* [json-to-simple-graphql-schema](https://walmartlabs.github.io/json-to-simple-graphql-schema/) - Transforms JSON input into a GraphQL schema.